ETFs and ETNs: Knowing What You Own

 by Neil Leeson

-Neil Leeson will speak at the 2015 AAII Investor Conference this fall; go to www.aaii.com/conference for more details.
+Neil Leeson recently spoke at the 2015 AAII Investor Conference.
+For information on how to subscribe to recordings of the presentations, go to www.aaii.com/conferenceaudio for more details.

 One of Warren Buffett’s famous quotes that many investors and portfolio managers follow and recite to their followers, “never invest in a business you can’t understand,” can be applied to investing in exchange-traded products.